How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 What are the Consequences of Not Securing the Caravan?

 Not securing a caravan when jacked up can lead to rolling or tipping over, causing injuries and damage to the caravan.
+Failure to use wheel chocks and axle stands increases the risk of accidents and complicates repairs.
+Properly securing the caravan ensures safety and prevents unnecessary wear and tear.

 Frequently Asked Questions